Shubham11100213/Brain-Tumor-Detection-Using-Deep-Learning/README.md

 We are deeply grateful to our guide, **Mr. Praful Pandey**, for his expert mentorship and support throughout the project.
 This work is a testament to the power of AI in transforming healthcare diagnostics.

----

-Let me know if you'd like help creating a GitHub README, PowerPoint presentation, or a short write-up for LinkedIn from this project!